My Father died today. I’m not sure if I killed him or if he took his own life by a suicide that took nearly thirty years.

 Here we take another look at the tangible ways one can measure success as an author, now six months later.

 Love Pantheon?
 Ready for the sequel?
-Here’s Chapter 1 to get you even more excited!
+Here’s Chapter 1 of Ares & Athena to get you even more excited!
+Ares & Athena will be published on September 9th, 2021.
+Pre-orders out now!

 I’m giving you a quick look at some of Limitless Logistics’ beginnings.
 It’s not a Valentine’s Day story and it’s definitely not a love story.